HackYourFuture/databases/Week3/README.md

 ## 3. SQL injection

-Some SQL clients accept input from user to fabricate the queries.
+Some SQL clients accept input from the user to fabricate the queries.
 A malicious user can tweak the input so as to acquire more information from the database or to destroy the database (literally!).
 Demo program `sql-injection.js` is in the `Week3` folder.